 Five hours later, a volunteer firefighter discovered the little boy's body in a local gravel pit.
 Police said indications were the boy fell through the ice into about four feet of water and was unable to drag himself out.

-Seven years earlier, a group of Pebble Hill residents had gone to municipal council to convey their concerns about the gravel pit as well as an adjacent pit owned and operated by the municipality.
+Seven years earlier, a group of Pebble Hill residents had gone to municipal council to convey their concerns about the private gravel pit as well as an adjacent pit owned and operated by the municipality.

 They complained that when they purchased their homes a short distance from the pits, which had recorded several deaths and accidents over the years, it was with the understanding the sites would be converted into passive parks.

-Only a month prior to the little boy's death, the Tsawwassen Business Association wanted to convert the old municipal pit, located opposite to the Century Manufacturing Ltd. pit, into a garden complex.
+Only a month prior to the boy's death, the Tsawwassen Business Association wanted to convert the old municipal pit, located opposite to the Century Manufacturing Ltd. pit, into a garden complex.